JetBrains/kotlin-web-site/docs/topics/ksp/ksp-examples.md

 }
 ```

-Find the actual class or interface declaration that the alias points to recursively:
+## Find the actual class or interface declaration that the type alias points to

 ```kotlin
 fun KSTypeAlias.findActualType(): KSClassDeclaration {